-- Program policies and administrative practices that reflect the cultural, ethnic, and linguistic diversity of the Medi-Cal beneficiary population to be served. - Integrating the value of cultural diversity throughout the Division and to provide the most culturally and linguistically appropriate services possible to beneficiaries. - Provide services to beneficiaries at locations within the county, and through telehealth to increase accessibility to the populations we serve. - Utilization of Human Resources to develop policies that enable managers to specify bilingual staff recruitment in positions and advertisements. - Expansion of training policies to increase staff access to training in cultural & linguistic issues.
-The expectation is for all staff to complete these trainings on a yearly basis.
-Current policy identifies staff training to be 7 CLAS course credits annually. - Every employee in the Division is responsible for ensuring that CLAS issues are addressed in all programs, proposals, and descriptions.
+- Program policies and administrative practices that reflect the cultural, ethnic, and linguistic diversity of the Medi-Cal beneficiary population to be served. - Integrating the value of cultural diversity throughout the Division and providing the most culturally and linguistically appropriate services possible to beneficiaries. - Provide services to beneficiaries at locations within the county, and through telehealth to increase accessibility to the populations we serve. - Utilization of Human Resources to develop policies that enable managers to specify bilingual staff recruitment in positions and advertisements. - Expansion of training policies to increase staff access to training in cultural & linguistic issues.
+The expectation is for all staff to complete these trainings on a fiscal year basis.
+Current policy identifies staff training to be 7 CLAS course credits per fiscal year. - Every employee in the Division is responsible for ensuring that CLAS issues are addressed in all programs, proposals, and descriptions. - New Anti-Harassment and Discrimination policy created to promote respect, professionalism, and safety, in the workplace, with a commitment to addressing and preventing hate speech and discriminatory behavior among all individuals within the department.